bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 And that is a privacy consideration that you're facing right now already.
 That is why there's talk about Gossip 2, which would essentially be only committing to a fraction of the money that you have put up.
 But that is its own can of worms.
-So honestly, I can certainly recommend watching Matt Corralo's talk from TapConf last year, where it was titled, Lightning Has Broken the Stock.
+So honestly, I can certainly recommend watching Matt Corralo's talk from TapConf last year, where it was titled, Lightning is broken as f***.
 And One of the major breakages is privacy.
 Lightning has atrocious privacy today.
 Even though with Tampered we improve on-chain privacy, if, say, Chain analysis and therefore the IRS not of course that they're bad guys, but you know what I mean.